6 tips to setup a security company and propel your business forward

 Tip #4: Understand business and involve experts

 Knowing when to hire professionals can also come in handy with training.
 For example, unless you are a self-defense professional, you may want to hire a person who IS to help train your security guards and ensure they are prepared for anything that they may encounter on the job.
+It’s not enough to say “I know how to start my own security guard company” and then try doing it all on your own.
 You may want to consult or hire a human resources specialist to handle hiring and benefits paperwork.
 There are a variety of areas where the expertise of someone who does that specific thing for a living may be better for you and your company than you trying to do it all yourself and spreading yourself too thin.

 Tip #5: Know when to delegate – you can’t do it all.